-There are only a few things which a Bengali waits for - a nail-biting football match between Mohun Bagan and East Bengal FC, Poila Boishakh, the diverse range of mouth-watering Bengali cuisine, and the glorious and splendid Durga Puja.
-Durga Puja 2020 will be held in the month of October and just like every year, with the resounding echoes of the melodious 'Bajlo Tomar Alor Benu', Bengalis around the world will welcome the Goddess with the biggest smiles.
+Durga Puja 2020 will be celebrated in the month of October with Mahalaya on 17 September and Maha Panchami on 21 October.
+Just like every year, with the resounding echoes of the melodious 'Bajlo Tomar Alor Benu', Bengalis around the world will welcome the Goddess with the biggest smiles.
 Being the most awaited festival of the year for Bengalis, Durga Puja is nothing short of a carnival, with breathtakingly beautiful pandals peppered across cities, the reverberating sound of the dhaak, clusters of brilliant white kaash phool, people adorned in vibrant attire, and a whole gastronomic celebration!

 Where is Durga Puja Celebrated?